The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 And don’t worry, meat won’t be boring without seasonings.

-If you only eat when you are genuinely hungry, meat tastes amazing by itself.
+If you only eat when you are genuinely hungry, meat truly tastes amazing by itself.

-As mentioned in the last post, I don’t think you need to supplement, animal-based food can provide us with everything our body needs.
+As mentioned in the last post, we don’t believe in supplements – animal-based food can provide us with everything our body needs.

 Supplementing will just prolong the adaptation process.